The 5 Healthiest High Fiber Cereals, According to a Dietitian

 An excellent and simple way to increase your fiber intake is by having a bowl of cereal each morning.

-However, not all breakfast cereals are created equal, particularly when it comes to fiber and sugar content.
+However, not all breakfast cereals are healthy or created equal, particularly when it comes to fiber and sugar content.

-Here are the 5 best high-fiber cereals that contain at least 5 grams of fiber and less than 3 grams of sugar per serving to reach for the next time you’re at the grocery store.
+Here are the 5 healthiest high fiber cereals that contain at least 5 grams of fiber and less than 3 grams of sugar per serving to reach for the next time you’re at the grocery store.

 Benefits of fiber

-Fiber is a non-digestible carbohydrate and natural structural component of plants.
+Fiber is a non-digestible carbohydrate and a natural structural component of plants.

 There are two main types of fiber (1):